 The Barbour Collection

+The G&LH Room has the entire Barbour Collection, along with an index of the towns included.
+These blue, soft-cover volumes are arranged alphabetically by towns, and several towns appear in most volumes.
 If a town is not included, a listing of their vital records most likely existed in another publication at the time that The Barbour Collection was compiled.
-The volume and page number (listed after each entry) refers to the vital records registry of the town from which a record was taken.
+The volume and page number, which is listed after each entry, refers to the vital records registry of the town from which a record was taken.

 Facts Sheets - "Genealogy at a Glance" Series

 These fact sheets are published by the Genealogical Publishing Company.
 They are 4-page laminated folders that cover a wide range of topics.
 The “Genealogy at a Glance” series is designed to cover the basic elements of a genealogy research topic in a compact format.
 Each topic has been compiled by respected authorities, packs a great deal of information in a limited amount of space, and focuses on key sources for further research.

 The G&LH Room has an extensive collection of research guides, with topics such as: researching newspapers, houses, and "famous" ancestors, reading fire insurance maps, deciphering old handwriting, dating photographs, and much more.
 Many of these guides circulate.

 Most towns in Connecticut that have a published town history are represented in this collection.
 These books are shelved by county and are for reference use only.
 Many of the 169 cities and towns in CT are represented.